 The current State water conservation regulations consists of a four tier system ranging from modest restrictions during pre-drought or non-drought conditions, and escalating the severity of the restrictions through a Level 1 Drought Response, Level 2 Drought Response, or Level 3 Drought Response; with Level 3 being the most severe and eliminating all non-commercial outdoor use of water and placing restrictions on commercial use as well.
-The State EPD Director determines the Drought Level, thus imposing the restrictions.
-Throughout FY2016, Henry County was in a non-drought condition.
-After the end of FY2016, a Level 2 Drought Response was called on November 17, 2016, which remains currently in place as the date of this letter.
+The State EPD Director determines the drought level, thus imposing the restrictions.